gianniprocida/scraping/README.md

             in scraping.py and bot.py, creates the database and loads the data.
 Data were extracted from booking.com </li>
         <li> Web Scraping limitation: the structure of website change frequently thus the files bot.py,
         scraping.py and pipeline.py will be modified accordingly.
-As of now, scraping.py doesn't return the expected outcome </li>
+As of now, scraping.py no longer returns the expected outcome </li>
     </ul>
   <h1> Data collector </h1>